 When you visit the High Court we request your cooperation in respecting Court etiquette.

 Bookings are essential for groups of visiting school students or other organised tours.
 Please visit our tour bookings page to access the online booking system, risk assessment and insurance certificate.

 Independent visitors do not need to make a booking.

 Talks by Court Guides

 Visitors are welcome to visit the building at any time during ordinary opening hours.
-Visitors not in organised tours are encouraged to visit the Court building in Canberra on non-sitting days in time for an information session delivered by a Court Guide.
+A Court Guide is available in each courtroom to provide information about the history, role and function of the High Court and its architecture.
 On sitting days, visitors are welcome to view the sitting Court.

 Please consult the Court calendar for the sitting schedule.